YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Rank History
 ===================
+* Top New Free Adventure #272 in India, #337 in Netherlands, #340 in United States on GooglePlay -May 15, 2015
 * Top New Free Adventure #310 in India, #360 in Netherlands, #372 in United States on GooglePlay -May 14, 2015
 * Top New Free Adventure #401 on GooglePlay in Unites States -May 13, 2015
 * Popular Games #17 on Desura -May 13, 2015